Shawn-Mike/KQL_Prepper/README.md

-Run this script with the following syntax from the location of your script: python kql_prepper.py "C:\Users\user\Downloads\uglyiocs.txt" "C:\Users\user\Documents\cleanediocs.txt"
+Run this script with the following syntax from the location of your script: python kql_prepper.py "C:\Users\user\Downloads\input.txt" "C:\Users\user\Documents\output.txt"